Evidence of dynamical dark energy in a non-flat universe: current and future observations: Introduction

 The article is structured as follows.
-In \autoref{sec-basic-eqns} we describe the key gravitational equations, the Pad\'{e} parametrization and the dark energy parametrizations constructed from the Pad\'{e} parametrization that we wish to study.
+In \autoref{sec-basic-eqns} we describe the key gravitational equations, the PADE parametrization and the DE parametrizations constructed from the PADE parametrization that we wish to study.
 In \autoref{sec-data} we discuss the observational datasets that have been used to constrain the proposed DE parametrizations.
 Then in \autoref{sec-results} we discuss the results extracted out of these DE parametrizations.
 Finally, in \autoref{sec-conclusion} we close this article with its key results.